FizzaZafar/Hybrid_NMF/README.md

 Different approaches to collaborative filtering were evaluated.
 More information can be found in [baselines](https://github.com/suprajasridhara/hybrid_nmf/tree/master/baselines)

 ## Implementation
-The implementation of thiss proposed method can be found in [\src](https://github.com/suprajasridhara/hybrid_nmf/tree/master/src).
+The implementation of the proposed method can be found in [/src](https://github.com/suprajasridhara/hybrid_nmf/tree/master/src).
 The command line interface supports different arguments.
 For more details run `python3 scr/main.py -h` or see [README](https://github.com/suprajasridhara/hybrid_nmf/blob/master/src/README.md)

 ## Plots
 Different plots for the baselines and our implementation can be generated from the `/plots` folders.
 For more details see [README](https://github.com/suprajasridhara/hybrid_nmf/blob/master/plots/README.md)